Career Training

 Having been impacted by the justice system won't affect your ability to participate in the classroom training or internship.

-Hennepin County Expungement Resources
+Hennepin County expungement resources

 • Help Seal My Record (HSMR) Program | Offered by the Hennepin County Attorney’s Office, this program assists individuals whose offenses were prosecuted by their office.
 If eligible, the office manages the expungement process on your behalf.
 Note that offenses prosecuted by city attorneys or in other counties are not eligible.